AmrSaber/redirector/readme.md

 - From file using `--file` flag then file name, e.g. `redirector --file config.yaml`
 - From URL using `--url` flag then URL, e.g. `redirector --url https://some-url.com/path/to/config`
 - From URL using `CONFIG_URL` environment variable: just set the env variable and start the application, e.g. `CONFIG_URL=https//some-url.com/some/path redirector`
+  - Redirector also looks for `.env` file in the current directory, if it's present, redirector parses it.
 - From STDIN using `--stdin` flag, e.g. `cat config.yaml | redirector --stdin`

 The application will print the final form of the parsed configuration after parsing them, the configuration will be validated for the right type and schema, any additional fields will be ignored.